YSHebron/cs21-mp1-sudoku/README.md

 # **CS 21 Project 1: Sudoku Solvers**

-## MIPS32 Assembly 4x4 and 9x9 Sudoku Solvers
+## Description
-For this project, our goal was to create a 4x4 and 9x9 Sudoku solver using Assembly.
-Main languages used were C and MIPS32 Assembly.
+For this project, our goal was to create a 4x4 and 9x9 Sudoku solver using MIPS32 Assembly.
+Main languages used were C and 32-bit MIPS.

 Our approach is as follows:
 - First, we noted Sudoku's goal state(s) and constraints (row, column, and box).